TheArkive/ahk-pi/README.md

 * WILL NOT create a separate `.ahk2` extension or any other extension besides `.ahk`.
 * WILL NOT automatically download new versions (at least for now).

-## Troubleshooting
+## Troubleshooting and avoiding problems

 1) It is NOT recommended to run this script along side a normal installation of AutoHotkey with the setup program, it is however theoretically possible.
 But this script will override the proper install with its own settings in the registry.

-2) If you move your AutoHotkey folder, then you must "re-activate" your chosen AutoHotkey version.
+2) If you move your AutoHotkey folder, then you must "re-activate" your chosen AutoHotkey `base version`  Simply click `Activate EXE` or double-click an item in the list.

+3) Every version folder of AutoHotkey should have its own `help file`, `WindowSpy.ahk`, and `Compiler` folder.

+4) You should generally always use the latest Ahk2Exe.
+Remember there are 3 different Ahk2Exe's:
+* AutoHotkey v1 and v2 all use the same version.
+* AutoHotkey_H v1 has it's own compiler.
+The latest one will work for all verions, just replace the olders ones with the latest.
+* AutoHotkey_H v2 has it's own compiler.
+The latest one will work for all verions, just replace the olders ones with the latest.

 ## To-Do List

-* explore options for fully portable mode
-* improve some automation options with Ahk2Exe
-* allow options to compile one script into multiple versions with minimal clicks
+* allow options to compile one script into multiple versions with minimal clicks (maybe)

 ## Other remarks...

 This program will NOT circumvent User Account Control settings.
-If you leave UAC enabled, then you will likely be prompted when this program tries to write to the registry.
+If you leave UAC enabled, then you will likely be prompted when this program performs certain actions, and certainly when write to the registry.
 I leave it to the user to decide how to manage their UAC settings.

 ---

 Any feedback would be appreciated.
 Hopefully this tool will help people, and just get better over time.

-If you need a version of Window Spy for AHK v2 go to [this thread](https://www.autohotkey.com/boards/viewtopic.php?f=83&t=72333) on AHK forums.